In the rules that follow—

 (2) A person who wishes to have a qualification that they have completed at another tertiary institution recognised as equivalent to one completed at this University must provide satisfactory evidence of the work completed for the qualification.

-(2) The Board, having considered the recommendation of the relevant head of school referred to in Rule 19(2), may refuse approval for enrolment.7.
-Except when specific combined courses have been formally approved, a student is not permitted to enrol simultaneously—
+(2) The Board, having considered the recommendation of the relevant head of school referred to in Rule 19(2), may refuse approval for enrolment.

 (a) in a course leading to a formal qualification at another institution; or